Barossa - Angaston

 Educational attainment in Barossa - Angaston aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 20.1%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 14.3%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.7%).
-Vocational credentials are prevalent, with 39.9% of residents aged 15+ holding them, including advanced diplomas (10.6%) and certificates (29.3%).
-Educational participation is high at 27.7%, with 12.4% in primary education, 8.2% in secondary education, and 2.7% pursuing tertiary education.
+Vocational credentials are prominent, with 39.9% of residents aged 15+ holding them - advanced diplomas at 10.6% and certificates at 29.3%.

-Educational participation is notably high, with 27.7% of residents currently enrolled in formal education.
+Educational participation is high, with 27.7% of residents currently enrolled in formal education.
 This includes 12.4% in primary education, 8.2% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education